Youth Protection & Basic Training IH Training Calendar MY.SCOUTING.ORG

 At this time, the http://my.scouting.org page is functioning for Training Validations.
 We are encouraging all units to use this system to check the training status of all of their leaders.
 All you need is a list of membership ID Numbers and you can review the training status of the registered adult leaders.
 A list of these numbers can be found on your charter paperwork or you can obtain a list from your District Professional.

-Several program exist to help train your Boy Scouts and Venturers how to be effective leaders in and out of Scouting!
+Several program exist to help train your Scouts BSA and Venturers how to be effective leaders in and out of Scouting!
 Some of these programs are done within the unit and some are offered at the district, council, and higher levels to build on what you teach at the unit level.
 Below are some of the common youth training programs that are most utilized by Scouting units.
 Find a comprehensive list of youth training courses and syllabi by clicking HERE!

 Unit-administered Youth Training